 You can get help on each single page on the admin panel.
 We never know there is a categories to tags and vice versa converter available within WordPress import section until we read this help.
 We bet you will also find lots of treasure by reading this hidden help menu.

-2. Screen Options
+2. Screen Options and Preferences

 On visual editor screen, you can do the followings with “Screen Options” menu.